Emili Bautista

-Emili Bautista Galván (born 9 April 2003) is a Mexican professional footballer who plays as a Right back for Liga MX Femenil side Juárez.
+Emili Bautista Galván (born 9 April 2003) is a Mexican professional footballer who plays as a Right back for Liga MX Femenil side Tijuana.

 Career

 Bautista started her career in 2018 with Necaxa.
 In 2020 she joined Juárez.

 International career

 Bautista was part of the squad of Mexico U-20 women's national football team that finished as Runners-up at the 2022 CONCACAF Women's U-20 Championship.